 Maybe, probably, but it depends on how long you’ll be in Israel and where you want to go.
 If you’re only visiting Israel for a week and you plan to use the cities as bases, you can probably get away with either not renting a car at all or just renting for a day or two when you want to visit some of the areas that are further away.

-Why you might not need a car in Israel…
+Why you might not need a car rental in Israel…

 Public transportation in Israel’s major cities is generally good.
 All of the sizable cities have local bus routes that connect hotels and tourist attractions.
 In Tel Aviv we were able to pay cash on-board for our fare, while buses in Jerusalem annoyingly require using a reloadable card – there are refill kiosks throughout the city, though there’s never one exactly when you need it.
 Another option for getting around Jerusalem without a car is a free shuttle between the first train station (tachana) and the Old City.
 You can get a convenient ride from the airport after your long flight with Welcome Pickups (they’ll even provide a car seat if you need it) – it’s the same price as a taxi, but with no haggling.